10 keys to understand the fashion costumer

 A company’s main goal is to maximise its margins, because the same turnover can yield higher margins with more efficient management of the stock cost.

 This is a percentage expressing the number of models with sales over the company’s total models in a given period of time.
-The analysis is performed at root code level (style + colour).
+Analysis is performed at root code level (style + colour).

 The benefit of this indicator is that it measures the success of the mix in a collection over a period of time.
 The ideal ratio is 100%, since we expect to sell at least one unit of each model present in a store.